Azathothas/Stars/README.md

 - [AlvinPix/bspwm](https://github.com/AlvinPix/bspwm) – 🧑🏻‍💻 Professional bspwm desktop environment for kali linux for hacking, of all kinds, with custom shortcuts, scripts, s4vitar configurations, among other things.
 - [Animeshz/scripts](https://github.com/Animeshz/scripts) – Collection of my regularly used scripts
 - [AryanVBW/LinuxDroid](https://github.com/AryanVBW/LinuxDroid) – The most powerful security toolkit for Android: without rooting your device.
 Run security tools like Nmap, Metasploit, and Wireshark on your Android device without voiding your warranty.
 Access a wide range of penetration testing tools and utilities, right from your Android phone or tablet.
-- [Athena-OS/athena](https://github.com/Athena-OS/athena) – Athena OS is a Arch/Nix-based distro focused on Cybersecurity.
-Learn, practice and enjoy with any hacking tool!
 - [Autorevision/autorevision](https://github.com/Autorevision/autorevision) – A script for extracting version information useful in release/build scripting.
 - [Axarva/dotfiles-2.0](https://github.com/Axarva/dotfiles-2.0) – XMonad™️.
 Widgets go brr.
 - [Azathothas/Arsenal](https://github.com/Azathothas/Arsenal) – Hastly written Tools & Scripts for Personal Use Cases & Bug Bounties